ddkatona/relics/README.md

   * Dispatch: The effect is unique to the specific Piece
 * **Support (Unit -> Ally):** The effect is unique to the specific Piece

-Pieces can have multiple abilities with the exception of having multiple ones of the same generaly type (Offensive Neutral, Support).
+Pieces can have multiple abilities with the exception of having multiple ones of the same general type (Offensive, Neutral and Support).
-Pieces